dabeaz-course/practical-python/Notes/02_Working_with_data/04_Sequences.md

 ```

 On each iteration of the loop, you get a new item to work with.
-This new value is placed into an iteration variable.
+This new value is placed into the iteration variable.
 In this example, the
 iteration variable is `x`:

 ```python